Testing the Quasar Hubble Diagram with LISA Standard Sirens: Bayesian cosmological hypothesis testing

 The scope of this section is to forecast the number $N_{SS}$ of MBHB standard sirens that we would need to observe to test the deviation from the $\Lambda$CDM model inferred from the quasar luminosity distances \cite{Risaliti:2018reu}.
-Bayesian hypothesis testing is a suitable framework for this goal, because the parameters of different cosmological models are not known precisely and are therefore well represented as distributions which can depend on our belief in the model.
+Bayesian hypothesis testing is a suitable framework for this goal, because the parameters of different cosmological models are not known precisely and are therefore well represented as distributions which depend on the model.

-If we have two cosmological models $M_1$ and $M_2$ that describe the expansion history of the Universe and predict a luminosity distance relation $D_L ^{M_A} (z; \vec{\theta }_A)$ with parameters of the model $\vec{\theta }_A$, we can compute the Bayes factor
+If we have two cosmological models $M_1$ and $M_2$ that describe the expansion history of the Universe and predict a luminosity distance relation $D_L ^{M_A} (z; \vec{\theta }_A)$, with parameters of the model $\vec{\theta }_A$, we can compute the Bayes factor

 to understand which model is favored by a set $\vec{y}$ of observations, assuming that the two models are equally probable a priori.
-The Bayes factor is the ratio of the evidences of the two models, where each evidence $p(\vec{y}\,| M_A ) $ is the probability of observing the data $\vec{y}$ under the assumptions of model $M_A$.
-The evidence is a quantity that combines the information given by the observed data and the prior belief on the parameters of a model.
-Given a set of observations $\vec{y}$, the likelihood $ p(\vec{y}\,|\vec{\theta }_A, M_A ) $ expresses which parameter regions are preferred by the data, whereas the prior $ p(\vec{\theta }_A\,| M_A)$ tells which regions of the parameter space are more probable according to the model $M_A$.

-The Bayes factor can be used to forecast how many measurements $\vec{y} = (z_j,D_j, \sigma_{D_j} )$ of MBHB standard sirens are needed to conclude that the data strongly favor $\Lambda$CDM with respect to the deviation found in Ref.~\cite{Risaliti:2018reu}, assuming the underlying model providing the data is indeed $\Lambda$CDM.
+In our analysis, the Bayes factor is used to forecast how many measurements $\vec{y} = (z_j,D_j, \sigma_{D_j} )$ of MBHB standard sirens are needed to conclude that the data strongly favor $\Lambda$CDM with respect to the deviation found in Ref.~\cite{Risaliti:2018reu}, assuming the underlying model providing the data is indeed $\Lambda$CDM.
 As observations, we use catalogues of luminosity distances $\vec{y} = (z_j,D_j, \sigma_{D_j} )$ generated using the prescription explained in Sec.~\ref{sec:LISAsirens}.
-Whereas, the other two ingredients to calculate Bayes factors, the likelihood $p(\vec{y}\,|\vec{\theta }_A, M_A )$ and the priors $ p(\vec{\theta }_A\,| M_A) $, are chosen according to the following prescriptions.
-In our case, the likelihood $p(\vec{y}\,|\vec{\theta }_A, M_A )$ is given by Eq.~(\ref{likelihood_distance}) and the expected value $D^{M_A} _L (z_j; \vec{\theta}_A)$ is given by the prediction of luminosity distance of the following two cosmological models:
+The likelihood $p(\vec{y}\,|\vec{\theta }_A, M_A )$ and the model parameter priors $ p(\vec{\theta }_A\,| M_A) $, are chosen according to the following prescriptions.
+The likelihood $p(\vec{y}\,|\vec{\theta }_A, M_A )$ is given by Eq.~(\ref{likelihood_distance}) and the expected value $D^{M_A} _L (z_j; \vec{\theta}_A)$ is given by the prediction of luminosity distance of the following two cosmological models:

 \begin{itemize} \item Model $1$: the flat $\Lambda$CDM model predicts the luminosity distance relationship given in Eq.~\eqref{eq:dist_flatLCDM}.
 Therefore we set $D_L ^{M_1} (z; \theta _1) = D_L ^{\Lambda\text{CDM}} (z; \Omega_{m})$ where we consider the single parameter of the model to be the matter density $\Omega _m$. \item Model $2$: the ALT best fit-model\footnote{ This is not truly a cosmological model, but it can represent a class of possible cosmological models that agree with the observations of Ref.~\cite{Risaliti:2018reu}. } predicts the luminosity distance relationship given in Eq.~\eqref{eqn:RL}.
 Thus, we set $ D_L ^{M_2} (z; \vec{\theta}_2 ) = D_L ^{\text{ALT}} (z; a_2, a_3) $, where the parameters of the model are $a_2$ and $a_3$. \end{itemize} We fixed in both models $H_0 = 70\, \text{km/s Mpc}$ and $c= 2.9979\times 10^8 \text{m/s}$ as done in Ref.~\cite{Risaliti:2018reu}.
 We do not include the Hubble constant as an additional parameter to Model 2 because we aim to test exclusively the predictions of the Universe expansion history of the two cosmological models, and because it is a calibration constant for the ALT best-fit model.
 Even including the Hubble constant as an additional parameter to Model 2, we find that our results are not considerably affected.